The top five mobility developments in Latin America

 The eHailing segment has generated $518 USD in Latin America in 2018 and is expected to grow to $1,017 million USD by 2023.
 A Dalia survey revealed that Latin Americans that are in possession of a smartphone and live in an urban area are most likely to have used a ride-hailing app or site.
 Overall, 45% of the Latin Americans with a smartphone living in urban areas have used a ride-hailing app or site, with Mexico taking the top position at 58%.

 However, not everyone is happy with the emergence of these eHailing services.
-Mexico City was blocked by protesting taxis on October 7th as the regular taxis demand stricter regulation of the ride-hailing apps.
+Mexico City was blocked by protesting taxis as the regular taxis demand stricter regulation of the ride-hailing apps.
 The National Movement of Taxi Drivers (MNT) argued that drivers who work for app-based services do not have to meet the requirements and pay a range of fees that regular taxi drivers have to.
 As a result of this protest, the federal government promised to examine the legality of the ride-hailing services together with a group of legal experts.

 3.Micro-mobility